 Instructions

-- Mix the cooked rice with sesame seeds and potato starch until evenly distributed.
+- Mix 360 g cooked Japanese short-grain rice with ½ tbsp toasted sesame seeds and 1 tbsp potato starch until evenly distributed.

-- After 30 mins has passed, heat a large frying pan on medium and once it's hot add a drizzle of sesame oil.
-Place the rice disks and fry for 1 min while brushing the top with a thin layer of soy sauce.
+- After 30 mins has passed, heat a large frying pan on medium and once it's hot add 1 tsp toasted sesame oil.
+Place the rice disks and fry for 1 min while brushing the top with a thin layer of 1 tsp soy sauce.

-- In the same pan, drizzle vegetable oil and add the beef and sauce together.
+- In the same pan, drizzle 1 tsp cooking oil and add the 150 g beef and sauce together.
 Stir fry until the beef is cooked through and the liquid reduced completely.

-- Assemble each rice burger in this order: rice bun → frilly lettuce → yakiniku beef → (optional: another layer of lettuce) → rice bun.
+- Assemble each rice burger in this order: rice bun → 2-4 leaves frilly lettuce → yakiniku beef → (optional: another layer of lettuce) → rice bun.

 - Serve and enjoy!